 Hankuk University of Foreign Studies in Korea

 Hankuk University of Foreign Studies (HUFS) is the birthplace of foreign language education in Korea.
-HUFS is a specialized university that educates students to become creative experts, international citizens and independent researchers who will contribute to the development and exchange of cultures.
+HUFS is a specialized university that educates students to become international citizens who will contribute to the development and exchange of cultures.